-Beginning this year, in BUDDIES, residual equity transfers will now have a separate line on the sources and uses forms.
+In BUDDIES, residual equity transfers will now have a separate line on the sources and uses forms.
 For each fund that is the source of a residual equity transfer, the amount of the transfer will be entered as a non-appropriated transfer listed separately from all other transfers.
 The transfer will not count against the originating agency's appropriation, but will record the movement of cash.
 They will not be listed as negative revenues.